stellacodex/codex-collective-archive/common-system/10-personal/00-personal-profiles/takeo-yamada/esoteric_profiles-takeo-yamada-hd.md

 7
 44
 48

-Programming behaviour patterns to build relationships and establish personal connections.
-The Gate energies from this Quarter are fulfilled through social interactions with others.
-4
-Quarter of Mutation
+4. Quarter of Mutation: 23.08%
 Fulfilled through the Spirit
-23.08%
+The Gates of the Quarter of Mutation have a strong influence on the consciousness of the people around.
+These energies are able to transform someone else's Personality and radically change the scenario of another person's life.

 9
 5
 10
 60
 5
 5
-The Gates of the Quarter of Mutation have a strong influence on the consciousness of the people around.
-These energies are able to transform someone else's Personality and radically change the scenario of another person's life.

 ✅Gates by Circuits
 38%